Prosecution Policy

 2. Plea Bargain

-Iron County prosecutors have discretion to negotiate a plea bargain or not.
-In every instance, the purpose of plea negotiations is to ensure justice is done in a fair and efficient manner.
-Prosecutors must consider a variety of factors when entering plea negotiations.
-These include: victim input, community safety, defendant’s criminal history or lack thereof, and strength of the evidence.
+Prosecutors have discretion to negotiate a plea bargain or not.
+The purpose of plea negotiations is to ensure justice is done in a fair and efficient manner.
+Factors include victim input, community safety, defendant’s criminal history, and strength of the evidence.

 3. Sentencing Recommendations